This policy was last modified August, 2013

 In accordance with the California Financial Information Privacy Act ("Division 1.2")

 we will not share information we collect about you with companies outside of our

-by law, including, for example, with your consent or to service your account.
+information with your consent or to service your account.

 Maintenance of Accurate Information

 We will do our best to keep the information collected complete, current and accurate.
-When customers notify us that

 matter and make any necessary corrections.

 Employee and Vendor Access to Information

-Only authorized Fremont Bank employees and vendors who have a legitimate business purpose for knowing the information are authorized to access personally identifiable information.
+Only authorized Fremont Bank employees and vendors who have a legitimate business

+need to know the information are authorized to access personally identifiable information.

 of customer information.
-We maintain physical, electronic,
+We maintain physical, electronic, and procedural safeguards

 and take appropriate disciplinary measures to enforce employee responsibility.

 The Bank is selective in choosing the companies with which we have these arrangements.
-We share information about

 to fulfill the purpose of their contracts with us.
 We require them to comply with

 strict standards of security and confidentiality, and they are not permitted to

 Privacy Principles for Customers